 How often and when does the Commonwealth Transportation Board (CTB) meet?

-The CTB typically meets on the third Tuesday and Wednesday of each month.
+The CTB typically meets on the third Wednesday of each month.

 How long does it take for a project to be approved?